OPS-E2E-PPE/VBA-Docs/api/Excel.GroupShapes.Range.md

 ```

-This example sets the fill pattern for the shapes named "Oval 4" and "Rectangle 5" on  `myDocument`.
+This example sets the fill pattern for the shapes named Oval 4 and Rectangle 5 on _myDocument_.

 ```vb
 Dim arShapes() As Variant